January 27, 2022

 As engineers, we are often inventing the future, creating new powerful applications that people fall in love with.
 That’s an amazing opportunity, and it’s what drives us to continually innovate and build new products.
 Just as we take on the responsibility that our inventions will respond quickly to users, be secure, be scalable, and be well tested, we must also take on the responsibility of respecting our users.
 Respecting our users is about respecting their privacy.

 Adhering to regulations and user demands for data privacy doesn’t have to be seen as limiting, but as an opportunity.
 It just requires a new way of thinking about software development.

 Designing for scalability from the outset as well as dealing with known security issues like SQL-injection and XSS attacks are table stakes for the modern developer.
 Similarly, we need to grow our toolkit again and design for privacy from the start.
 We also need to follow the best-in-class examples for managing user data and start treating our user data as special, managing it within a zero trust data privacy vault.

 Building a data privacy vault from scratch is a huge task and not one every company has the resources to take on.
 This is why we did it for you.
-Skyflow’s data privacy vault-as-an-API offers the same functionality developed by major enterprises without the massive time investment.
+Skyflow Data Privacy Vault APIs offer the same functionality developed by major enterprises without the massive time investment.

 To learn more about how Skyflow can help you address the user demand for privacy, please get in touch with us.